Best Indonesian Restaurants in Melbourne 2021

 I’ve been to Nelayan several times and each time I notice a good crowd of Indonesians.
 Again, there is an authenticity here of flavours.
 The restaurant is mid sized and you can relax here as the bustle of Swanston traffic passes by.

-Es Teler is a good honest Indonesian eatery in Emporium Melbourne, with many Indonesians enjoying the fare.
+Es Teler is a good honest Indonesian eatery.
+We visited when they were in Emporium Melbourne but now they are in Belgrave.
 Popular with students and city workers looking for a cheap eat.
 The décor is modest if not bright, but the food is terrific.
 Having been to Indonesia I love Indonesian food.
 We love all the Rice Lover dishes such as Chicken Fried Rice, Seafood Fried Rice and a favourite Salted Fish Fried Rice.

 Check out the Oxtail Soup Set Meal, as well as the Fried Duck sets for a unique tasty meal.
 Es Teler also specialises in noodle dishes including Egg Noodle with beefballs and the Seafood Fried Noodles.